0xsupp/ff-scraper/readme.md

 # FF Scraper

-This project performs **web scraping** on the `https://ff.io/`.
+This project performs **web scraping** on the `https://ff.io/` website every 5 minutes to fetch recent transaction data, filtering only those with `USDC`, `USDT`, or `BTC` that exceed specific minimum values.
 The data is stored in an accumulating JSON file.

 ## 📌 Requirements